 If you're feeling suicidal or having severe depressive symptoms, contact your doctor, or the local mental health emergency services as soon as possible.

 If you can't or don't want to contact these people, call Lifeline on 13 11 14.
-You can call them 24 hours a day, seven days a week.
+You can call them 24 hours a day, 7 days a week.

 During a manic phase of bipolar disorder, you may feel very happy and have lots of ambitious plans and ideas.
 You may spend large amounts of money on things that you cannot afford and would not normally want.
 Not feeling like eating or sleeping, talking quickly and becoming annoyed easily are also common characteristics of the manic phase of bipolar disorder.